DANCE

 Anne is the Coordinator of the Cecchetti program at the Victorian College of the Arts Secondary School as well as delivering history/ theory and dance teaching/educational support.

-madeline eastoe
+madeleine eastoe

 close popup